Shah-Miloni/is-445-Homework6.1/index.md

 ### **Writeup for Visualization 1**

 #### Description
-This line chart visualizes the yearly trends of license counts by license type.
+This line chart visualizes the yearly trends of license types.
 The x-axis represents the years, while the y-axis shows the total number of licenses issued for each year.
 The user can select a specific license type from a dropdown, and the chart dynamically updates to display the trend for that selected license type over time.
 #### Encoding Types
 - **X-axis (Ordinal):** Represents the years, which are shown as categorical variables to visualize yearly trends.
 - **Y-axis Quantitative)**: Represents the count of licenses issued for each year.